Kisangani: Infrastructure

 Kisangani grew in importance as a trading port while under Belgian rule.
-After the upper Congo basin wars of Euro-Arab in the 1880s the city became the Belgian military and political base of operations in Northern Congo.
+After the upper Congo Basin wars of Euro-Arab in the 1880s the city became the Belgian military and political base of operations in Northern Congo.
 In the mid-20th century, the city was transformed by immigration and development.
 A visionary development proposal expanded the city street grid to encompass all of Boyoma, and the 1819 opening of a railroad built to bypass the cataracts on the Congo River, opened shipping routes further into the Congo jungle.
 Kisangani became the most populous urbanized area and the undisputed economic and cultural centre of Northern Congo.

 Transport

 The transportation system in Kisangani is extensive and complex.
 It includes the longest suspension bridge in Northern Congo.
 Public local transport is served by a network of buses, commuter trains and waterways that extend across and off the island.

 Unlike many major cities, Kisangani does not have a problem with vehicular traffic congestion.
 Kisangani's high rate of public transit use, daily Toleka users and many pedestrian commuters makes it the most energy-efficient major city in the Democratic Republic of the Congo (DRC).
 Walk and tolek modes of travel account for high percentage of all modes for trips in the city.
 The Tolek is a cycling taxi ("Toleka" means "Time" in Lingala), that emerged as the primary means of transportation around Kisangani during the mid-1990s.

-As the city lies between stretches of the Tshopo and Congo Rivers, many tributaries and islands are intertwined conducive to moving inland waterways for the population of Kisangani and the transportation of goods by ships, boats or canoe (paddle or motorized), from one bank to another and from one neighbourhood to another is made possible.
+As the city lies between stretches of the Tshopo and Congo Rivers, many tributaries and islands are intertwined conducive to moving inland waterways for the population of Kisangani and the transportation of goods by ships, boats or canoe (paddle or motorized), from one bank to another and from one neighborhood to another is made possible.
 Waterway systems connect Kisangani to various locales within and outside the city (including Isangi and Lomami).
 Kisangani is the highest navigable point on the River Congo and the terminus of river traffic from Kinshasa and all ports operated by ONATRA.